MottuqeBrid/MottuqeBrid/README.md

 <h3 align="center">A passionate frontend developer from Khulna, Bangladesh</h3>

 🎓 I’m currently an undergraduate student in the **Statistics discipline at Khulna University**.
-💻 I’m a **junior web developer** passionate about building responsive and user-friendly full-stack web applications.
+💻 I’m a **junior web developer** passionate about building responsive and user-friendly frontend web applications.

 ### 🚀 Skills & Technologies